HussainMhm/Payroll-management-system/README.md

 # Payroll Management System

 Welcome to the **Payroll Management System** project!
-This project was developed as part of a database management systems course and demonstrates your proficiency in managing databases and handling payroll-related data.
+This project was developed as part of a database management systems course and demonstrates the proficiency in managing databases and handling payroll-related data.

 ## About the Project